 That’s particularly true when you need to create a cover letter which does not go to a particular person.

-Luckily, after reading the essential hiring tips and cover letter rules below, you’ll feel well-resourced to write a cover letter which shows hiring managers and recruiters you’re in this game to win a job that exceeds your dreams and hopes.
+Luckily, after reading the essential hiring tips and cover letter rules below, you’ll feel well-resourced to write a cover letter that shows hiring managers and job source staffing agencies you’re in this game to win a job that exceeds your dreams and hopes.

 Cover Letter Rule 1- Personalize your cover letter